Marlon5775/BeamMP-web/docs/INSTALL_EN.md

 # 📦 Installation of BeamMP-web + Bot + Scripts (Apache + MariaDB)

-This guide walks you step-by-step through installing the BeamMP-web project (server management interface + Discord bot + sync scripts) on a Debian/Ubuntu server using Apache and MariaDB.
+This tutorial guides you step by step to install the BeamMP-web project (server management interface + Discord bot + synchronization scripts) on a Debian/Ubuntu server with Apache and MariaDB.

 ---

-## 1️⃣ Requirements
+## 1️⃣ Prerequisites

 ```bash
 sudo apt update && sudo apt install -y \